-This story was published on 24 August 2018.
+This story was first published on 24 August 2018.
 If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 Over the last 12 months, three Department of Jobs and Small Business staff members have travelled to Cape York in Far North Queensland to work alongside not-for-profit organisations.

 The work secondments, facilitated by Jawun, assist with the implementation of Indigenous-led projects under reform agenda Pama Futures.

 Jawun is a not-for-profit organisation that works with Indigenous partner organisations to place skilled people from companies and government agencies into Indigenous organisations.

 Jawun increases the capacity of Indigenous leaders, organisations and communities to achieve their own development goals.
 This in turn leads to lasting, material and measurable improvements in the lives of Indigenous people in those communities.

 For a fortunate few in the department who successfully apply to take part each year, it’s an opportunity to participate in a unique cultural immersion experience with Indigenous communities.

 Carol Moran, whose team facilitates Jawun participation for the department, said the secondments offer high-performing staff the opportunity to build their cultural capabilities.

 ‘It also contributes to the department’s commitment to supporting employees to volunteer at Indigenous organisations under its Reconciliation Action Plan,’ Carol said.